 - Leverage Every Resource Available: It is a mistake not to engage with the people on your team who might help you win a deal.
 If you can, bring your leadership into the contest.
 If there are things you can do, like visiting their site and meeting with their teams to better understand their world, you do it.
 If you can invite them to your location for a whiteboard meeting to share ideas, make it worth their while to join you.
 Use every resource available to you to win.

-Sales is a competitor, and you are a competitor.
+Sales is a competition, and you are a competitor.
 Even though we don’t talk enough about competing, winning means recognizing you are in a contest and playing to win.

 Share this post with your network